 A Career in Paramedicine and Emergency Medical Services (EMS)

 An associate of applied science degree in Paramedicine contains many courses to develop technical skills and knowledge for employment and advancement in pre-hospital employment.
 The program is challenging and will require participants to spend many additional hours in clinical and field settings.
 The program contains certification requirements at the Emergency Medical Technician (EMT), Advanced EMT, and Paramedic levels.
 Students will need to test through the Oregon Health Authority to complete certification.
 All applicants wanting to test with the Oregon Health Authority at the Paramedic level must show proof they have completed an associate degree or higher.

 Paramedics work in a variety of settings.
-These include fire departments, private and public ambulance services, hospitals (emergency departments), emergency communication systems, law enforcement agencies, search and rescue, recreation industry, forest service/smokejumpers, and medical clinicals Paramedics provide many services to their community, often working in teams where communication and technical skills are expected.
+These include fire departments, private and public ambulance services, hospitals (emergency departments), emergency communication systems, law enforcement agencies, search and rescue, recreation industry, forest service/smoke jumpers, and medical clinics Paramedics provide many services to their community, often working in teams where communication and technical skills are expected.
 Starting salaries range from $2,500 to $3,500. per month.